h-2/radr/README.md

 </sup></sub>

 **The listed properties are both requirements on the underlying range and guarantees given by the range adaptors, i.e. ranges and their adaptations stay within a given domain.**
+Some properties of borrowed ranges are intentionally designed to mirror those of owning ranges (deep-const, deep comparison).
 This consistency is a core feature of the library which makes reasoning about it easier, but it also makes the code more maintainable by reducing special cases.